 Dr. Witmore was appointed the seventh director of the Folger on July 1, 2011.
 Upon his arrival, he worked with the Board of Governors to draft a Strategic Plan for the institution, adopted in June 2013.
 He was formerly professor of English at the University of Wisconsin-Madison, and before that he served as associate professor of English and assistant professor of English at Carnegie Mellon University.
 The recipient of numerous fellowships, he has held an Andrew Mellon Postdoctoral Fellowship at the University of California, Los Angeles, a research fellowship and a curatorial residency fellowship at the Folger, and a predoctoral fellowship at the Max-Planck-Institut für Wissenschaftsgeschichte in Berlin.
 He was awarded (but declined) an ACLS Digital Innovation Fellowship for the academic year 2011-12.
 Dr. Witmore earned an A.B. in English at Vassar College, and an M.A. and Ph.D. in rhetoric at the University of California, Berkeley.
 Among his more recent projects, he launched the Working Group for Digital Inquiry at the University of Wisconsin-Madison and organized the Pittsburgh Consortium for Medieval and Renaissance Studies.
 His publications include numerous articles, website resources, and book chapters, and he has published five books: Landscapes of the Passing Strange: Reflections from Shakespeare, with Rosamond Purcell (2010), Shakespearean Metaphysics (2009), Pretty Creatures: Children and Fiction in the English Renaissance (2007), Childhood and Children’s Books in Early Modern Europe, 1550-1800 (2006), and Culture of Accidents: Unexpected Knowledge in Early Modern England (2001).
 In addition, he has given scores of presentations and been invited to serve on numerous academic panels.
 He currently has several books in progress, including a study of early modern wisdom literature and a book on the nature of digital inquiry in the humanities.

-Ms. Fetske has been the Library’s controller since 1994 and was promoted to director of administrative services and controller in 1999.
-She is responsible for human resources, information technology, the museum shop, physical plant and business office, institutional grant administration, and budget.
+Melody Fetske has been with the Library since 1994, and was promoted from controller to director of administrative services and controller in 1999 and in 2007 to director of finance and administration.
+She is responsible for human resources, information technology, security, physical plant, business office, institutional grant administration, and budget.
 Prior to coming to the Folger, she was controller for 12 years at a trade association promoting skiing, as well as controller for an international law firm, and treasurer for a Federal Credit Union.
-Originally from Charlottesville, Virginia, Ms. Fetske earned her B.A. in 1972 from Mary Washington College and, after numerous business courses, earned her CPA credentials in 1992.
-Active in her local community theater, she was an adjudicator for the Washington Area Community Theatre Awards (2000-2003) and currently serves as treasurer of The Elden Street Players.
-She has also served on several town advisory committees and was appointed by the Herndon Town Council to make recommendations for a Herndon Arts Center.
-She is a three-term past president of the Herndon Foundation for the Cultural Arts and continues to serve on the foundation’s board.
-Ms. Fetske's professional memberships include the American Society of Association Executives, American Institute of Certified Public Accountants, and the Virginia Society of CPAs (statewide Technology Committee Chair 1997-1999; Resource Group Leader, 2001-2002).
+Originally from Charlottesville, Virginia, Ms Fetske earned her BA in 1972 from Mary Washington College and after completing post graduate business credits earned her CPA credentials in 1992.
+Active in her local community, she was an adjudicator for the Washington Area Community Theatre Awards (2000–2003) and currently serves as treasurer of The Elden Street Players dba NextStop Theatre.
+She has also served on several town advisory committees appointed by the Herndon Town Council to make recommendations for a Herndon Arts Center.
+She is a three-term past president of the Herndon Foundation for the Cultural Arts and served as Treasurer on the foundation’s board until 2014.
+Ms Fetske's professional memberships include the American Institute of Certified Public Accountants and the Virginia Society of CPAs (statewide Technology Committee Chair 1997–1999; Resource Group Leader, 2001–2002).

 Before joining the Folger in January 2013, Mr. DeSimone worked as the curator of the Lessing J. Rosenwald Collection in the Rare Book and Special Collections Division at the Library of Congress, where he organized symposia, presentations, publications, and exhibitions including the notable exhibition, A Heavenly Craft: The Woodcut in Early Printed Books.
 Before his appointment as Rosenwald Curator in 2000, Mr. De Simone operated his own New York-based bookselling business for 22 years.
 Focusing his business on selling books to rare book libraries, he developed specialties in the history of printing, antiquarian bibliography, book illustration, and 18-century Italian and French books.
 In 1986–88, he was appointed Managing Director of Antiquariaat Meyer Elte, a 100-year-old book company in The Hague, where he learned the European book trade.
 In 2006, he was awarded The Krasnoff Grant which funded research on the history of printing in Ferrara, and in 2005 and again in 2008 he received the Library of Congress Special Achievement Award.
 He has received recognition of his peers in both the United States and Europe and elected a member of the Grolier Club NY, Association Internationale de Bibliophilie, Paris, and Print Council of America.
 Mr. DeSimone holds an M.A. in American History from the University of Dayton and a B.A. in European History from Clark University.